Committees' Congressional Handbook

-Travel in support of official committee business, is official travel.
+Travel in support of official Committee business, is official travel.
 Official travel includes local travel and being away from home overnight when returning to the primary duty station is unduly burdensome or impractical.

 The Committee Chair must approve all official travel.
-The Committee Chair may establish internal committee procedures for authorization of travel.
+The Committee Chair may establish internal Committee procedures for authorization of travel.

-- Ordinary and necessary expenses associated with official travel, including transportation, lodging, meals (excluding alcohol), and incidentals (parking, ticket change fees, etc.) are reimbursable.
+1. Ordinary and necessary expenses associated with official travel, including transportation, lodging, meals (excluding alcohol), and incidentals (parking, ticket change fees, etc.) are reimbursable.

-- Official travel may not exceed 60 consecutive days.
+9. Official travel may not exceed 60 consecutive days.

-- The cost of alcoholic beverages is not reimbursable.
+11. The cost of alcoholic beverages is not reimbursable.

 Combined travel requires that:

-- the personal segment of the combined travel may not be purchased at the government rate or purchased with a Government Travel Card.
+• The primary purpose of the travel must be official and representational.
+The personal segment of the combined travel may not be purchased at a government rate or be purchased with a Government Travel Card.

-Committee funds may be used to return committee Members and employees to a location for personal business after fulfilling their official duties.
+Committee funds may be used to return Committee Members and employees to a location for personal business after fulfilling their official duties.

 Subject to these travel regulations, all official travel by way of common carrier, chartered, leased, or privately-owned vehicle (airplane, automobile, etc.) is reimbursable.